 The aim of MiSP is to improve the resilience and wellbeing of all young people to enhance their school career and to support them throughout life.
 MiSP remains the leading provider of mindfulness programs for young people in the UK.

 MiSP does not deliver these curricula directly in schools themselves but provides training to adults to teach its mindfulness courses to children and young people in schools.
 MiSP now has over 2200 teachers trained to Teach .b , 755 to Teach Paws b and 250 to Teach .b Foundations.
 MiSP has a trusted team of trainers who are experienced mindfulness teachers with extensive knowledge of MiSP’s curricula who deliver the training courses.

 It is these curricula which are at the heart of MiSP and this is where MiSP invests most of its time and resources.
 Autumn 2016 will see the launch of new materials including animations for each .b lesson.
 In 2017 we will launch an app which can be used by anyone and will hopefully encourage the practice of mindfulness in many.

 We aim to promote the teaching of mindfulness to young people by offering free support, advice and information to schools, teachers, pupils and parents in the UK as well as the highest level of training in MiSP’s curricula.

 MiSP has a small team who are working hard to ensure MiSP delivers mindfulness in a sustainable and scalable way.
-In September 2016 MiSP became a charity and is now able to offer a limited number of free and discounted places on our UK courses to teachers working in UK schools depending on the number of pupils in the school who receive Pupil Premium Funding.
-To learn more about this offer and register your interest please click here
+In September 2016 MiSP became a charity and is now able to offer a number of free and reduced price places on some MiSP training courses to schools who have above average numbers of pupils receiving Free School Meals.
+For more information please click here.